-“Those who suffer according to God’s will should commit themselves to their faithful Creator and continue to do good.”
-(1 Peter 4:19 NIV)
+“Those who suffer according to God’s will should commit themselves to their faithful Creator and continue to do good” (1 Peter 4:19 NIV).

 But the Bible says sometimes suffering is God’s will for your life.
 Why?
 Because it makes you more like Jesus.
 It deepens your faith.
 It brings you rewards in Heaven.
 It builds your character.
 It teaches you to worship instead of worry.

-your own sin.
-If I go out and live a very loose immoral life and get a sexually transmitted disease, that’s my fault.
+The second kind of suffering is carnal suffering.
+That’s suffering you bring on yourself from your own sin.
+If I choose to live an immoral life, one consequence could be a sexually transmitted disease.
+My choices led to that result, so it’s my fault.
 It’s not God’s fault.
 It’s not anybody else’s fault.
-It’s my fault.
-If I spend more money than I make and now I’m in debt and going bankrupt, that’s not anyone’s fault but mine.
-That’s suffering because of my sin and bad decisions.
+Or if I spend more money than I make and go into debt and face bankruptcy, that’s my fault, too.
+I suffer because of my sin and bad decisions.

 Not all suffering is from sin.
 The Bible says sometimes suffering is according to the will of God, because God is more interested in your character than your comfort.

 The Bible says in 1 Peter 4:19, “Those who suffer according to God’s will should commit themselves to their faithful Creator and continue to do good” (NIV).

 No matter what arrows are thrown at you, no matter what you suffer in this life because of your faith, God wants you to remain faithful to him and keep on doing good to others.
 Is that easy to do?
 Not always.
 Does it take faith?
 Definitely.
 Is it worth it?
 Absolutely, because God is guiding you to becoming more like Jesus.